Points classification in the Tour de France: Historical

 The rules have varied over the years.
 When the system started in 1953, the ranks of each cyclist in a stage were added, and the cyclist with the lowest number of points won.
 Later, points were given to the first few cyclists in each stage.
 Even later, the point system started to differentiate for stage type, typically assigning more points to flat stages.
 Intermediate sprints were also given points.

 In 2009, the system had evolved to the following, with either two or three intermediate sprints per stage:

 Starting from the 2011 Tour de France, a system very similar to the current one was used:

 Winners

 Repeat winners

 Peter Sagan is the most successful cyclist in the history of the points classification competition with seven green jerseys.
+Erik Zabel has the most podium finishes, with 12 (6 wins, 2 seconds and 4 thirds).
 Mark Cavendish has the largest gap between wins; 10 years separating his first and second green jerseys.